sjy-dv/coltt/README.md

 # NNV (No-Named.V)

-# ⚠️Currently, the project has become more unstable due to migrating to FastHnsw.

 ![logo](./examples/assets/logo.png)

 NNV (No-Named.V) is a database designed to be implemented from scratch to production.
 NNV can be deployed in edge environments and used in small-scale production settings.
 Through the innovative architectural approach described below, it is envisioned and developed to be used reliably in large-scale production environments as well.